Nigeria’s capital has cut off by air since Wednesday because the Abuja airport will be closed for at least six weeks for repairs.

 Fire service tenders gave a traditional water-cannon salute as it taxied to a standstill on the apron.
 Ethiopian Airlines is the only foreign carrier to switch routes to Kaduna.

 Others, including British Airways, Air France, Lufthansa, Turkish Airlines and SAA have declined to do so.
+They questioned Kaduna’s ability to handle long-haul flights and were concerned about the safety of passengers and staff, who would have to travel by road between the two cities.

 But Nigeria’s aviation minister, Hadi Sirika, told reporters shortly after the first flight arrived: “There are quite a few doubting Thomases whether Kaduna can work.
 Kaduna is working.”
 The other airlines were now “probably regretting” their decision, he said.